Phalcode/gamevault-docs/docs/client-docs/gui.md

 - Add the game to the Download queue using the download button.
 - Remap the game.
 To do so, you have to search it in the RAWG serach field.
 If you found the right game click on the Remap Button.
 - Set a different thumbnail/background image.
 You can do this by passng an URL or upload a Image. (only available for Editors)
 - By clicking the Re-cache button, the game data will be fetched from RAWG.
-Use this if the game have broken or old data. (only available for Editors)
+Use this if the game have broken or old data. (only available for Editors or Administrators)
-- Use the back-arrow button in the top left corner to return to the Library Tab.
-(Also works by pressing the 'ESC' Key)
+- Press the back-arrow button in the top left corner or `ÈSC` to return to the Library Tab.

 ## Downloads Tab